Is health insurance tax deductible?

 • $5,960 for ages 71 and older

 To qualify, the policy must meet IRS requirements for long-term care coverage.
-Keep in mind, these amounts represent the maximum deduction per person, so if you’re covering a spouse or dependent, their age determines their cap.
+Keep in mind, these amounts show the maximum deduction per person.
+If you cover a spouse or dependent, their age sets their limit.

 Compare Pricing on the Best HealthShare Plans Available